Spiritualism (movement): Mediumship and spirits

 Spiritualists believe in the possibility of communication with the spirits of dead people, whom they regard as "discarnate humans".
 They believe that spirit mediums are gifted to carry on such communication, but that anyone may become a medium through study and practice.
 They believe that spirits are capable of growth and perfection, progressing through higher spheres or planes, and that the afterlife is not a static state, but one in which spirits evolve.
 The two beliefs—that contact with spirits is possible, and that spirits may dwell on a higher plane—lead to a third belief, that spirits can provide knowledge about moral and ethical issues, as well as about God and the afterlife.
-Many believers therefore speak of "spirit guides"—specific spirits, often contacted, and relied upon for worldly and spiritual guidance.
+Many believers, therefore, speak of "spirit guides"—specific spirits, often contacted and relied upon for worldly and spiritual guidance.

-According to spiritualists, anyone may receive spirit messages, but formal communication sessions (séances) are held by mediums, who claim thereby to receive information about the afterlife.
+According to spiritualists, anyone can receive spirit messages, but formal communication sessions (séances) are conducted by mediums who claim to receive information about the afterlife.

 Declaration of Principles

 Spiritualism was equated by some Christians with witchcraft.
 This 1865 broadsheet, published in the United States, also blamed spiritualism for causing the American Civil War.

-As an informal movement, spiritualism does not have a defined set of rules, but various spiritualist organizations within the United States have adopted variations on some or all of a "Declaration of Principles" developed between 1899 and 1944.
-In October 1899, a six article "Declaration of Principles" was adopted by the National Spiritualist Association (NSA) at a convention in Chicago, Illinois.
+As an informal movement, spiritualism lacks a defined set of rules, but various spiritualist organizations in the United States have adopted variations of a "Declaration of Principles" developed between 1899 and 1944.
+In October 1899, a six-article "Declaration of Principles" was adopted by the National Spiritualist Association (NSA) at a convention in Chicago, Illinois.
 An additional two principles were added by the NSA in October 1909, at a convention in Rochester, New York.
 Then, in October 1944, a ninth principle was adopted by the National Spiritualist Association of Churches, at a convention in St. Louis, Missouri.

 In the UK, the main organization representing spiritualism is the Spiritualists' National Union (SNU), whose teachings are based on the Seven Principles.